mystackbox/prj-portfolio/README.md

 ### 2. Clone `GitHub` repository

-Clone the project from Github repository into your local repository:  [ Vehicle Tracking System ](https://github.com/mystackbox/prj-Mabunda Group).
+Clone the project [ prj-portfolio ](https://github.com/mystackbox/prj-portfolio) from Github repository into your local repository .
 For more information about how to clone the GitHub repository, see [Cloning GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-### 3. Update Google Maps API Key
+### 3. Update the API Keys
-Ensure that your in possession of Google Maps API Key.
-Open index.html in the source directory of the project and replace `YOUR_API_KEY` with your Google Maps API Key.
+Ensure that your in possession of MailJs API Key.
+Open index.html in the source directory of the project and replace `YOUR_API_KEY` with your MailJs API Key.

 ```javascript
  <script async src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&loading=async&callback=Function.prototype&v=weekly"></script>